Germanic tribes lived from about 3500 BC to about 100 AD. Each tribe had its own myths and customs. And they changed over time.

 The word "science" is misused almost everywhere.
 One speaks, for example, of 'medical science'.
 This does not exist.
 There is biochemical science.
 This only exists in the laboratory.
 The practices of doctors and hospitals are not scientific and cannot be scientific.
 Mengele was one of the few scientific 'doctors'.
 No healer wants to be compared to Mengele.

 I have been studying Germanic culture since 1980, Indo-Germanic culture since 1974.
 After years of very intensive study I have formed a holistic system of Germanic culture.
 That system is not scientific but practical.
 That system is in line with the spirit of ancient paganism.
 It is also in accordance with the practices of various shamanic cultures around the world.
 I've also read a lot from anthropologists, who scientifically studied ancient cultures.
-For example the works of Mircea Eliade, to name a few.
+For example the works of Mircea Eliade, to name one.
 And of course I studied the works of Carl Jung.

 But you can not understand things by reading.
 You have to apply your knowledge and get direct contact with the unknown.
 I did that with various forms of meditation.
 But that was not enough.
 I had to dig deeper and deeper to the deepest foundations of 'the collective unconscious'.
 I did that mainly with the use of LSD.
 In shamanic sessions I consecrated my workspace and then took LSD.
 Then I played TRANCE-FORMATIONS (guided visualizations) about Germanic myths.
 In this way I was really traveling through Yggdrasil (the Germanic tree of worlds).
+For more information about this surf to LSD

 I do not recommend the use of LSD.
 If you have any doubt about using LSD or similar drugs, then don't.